RU09342/lab-5-sensing-the-world-around-you-blueshirts/Visualizing Data/README.md

 	LCDCCTL0 |= LCDON;                                  // lcd on
 }
 ```
-## Code
-Similar code for ADC and UART was used to accept the ADC values

 ### Extra Work
 * [ ] RGB LED
 * [x] MATLAB Code